 The foundation of your new custom home must be poured according to strict standards in order to provide the needed stability for all subsequent phases of construction.
-At Hill Construction, we rely on the design and consultation expertise of professional concrete engineers to ensure the quality of our work during this stage of the home building process.
+At Aspen General Contractors, we rely on the design and consultation expertise of professional concrete engineers to ensure the quality of our work during this stage of the home building process.
 In addition to actual concrete pouring, steps in the foundation creation process include placement of a vapor barrier and installation of all underground electrical and plumbing connections.

 We start this phase of construction by creating your custom home’s basic frame or skeleton.
 This skeleton includes the joists or trusses for each floor, the studs and beams used to form the walls and the trusses used to form the rafters for your roof.
 The initial framing process also allows us to create the layout for all interior rooms.

 Next, we complete the shell of the structure with OSB (oriented strand board) or plywood sheathing that forms the floors and walls.
 We cover the exterior walls with house wrap (a material that vents water vapor into the surrounding air while stopping exterior water from penetrating the structure), then install the exterior siding.
 In addition, we install the exterior windows and doors, as well as the sheathing and shingles for the roof.
 At the end of this stage, the building’s exterior is protected from the elements, or “dried in.”